How Much is a 1/4 Ounce of Yeast? A Baker's Guide to Yeast Measurement and Cost

 -

-Use a Kitchen Scale: For the most accurate measurements, particularly when working with fresh yeast or when precision is paramount, a kitchen scale is indispensable.
+Use a Kitchen Scale: For the most accurate measurements, particularly when working with fresh yeast or when precision is very important, a kitchen scale is indispensable.
 It ensures consistent results and helps avoid errors caused by inconsistent packing or variations in volume measurement.

 -